Last Updated on December 1, 2023 by Laura Teso

-First of all I must warn you: If you plan to visit Turin during bank holidays, be prepared.
-There were huge queue at every museum.
+First of all, I must warn you: If you plan to visit Turin during bank holidays, be prepared.
+There was huge queue at every museum.
 So, better to book a guided tour, that will grant you immediate access skipping the line.
 So far it is the only method, cause the Torino Piemonte card does not include a line-skipping option.

-Royal Palace: with Basically, when duke Emanuele Filiberto di Savoia decided to choose Turin as capital of his dukedom, this was his personal mansion.
-The interior is a succession of rooms full of tapestries, rich ornaments, precious doors, chandeliers, furniture in three styles: baroques, rococo and neoclassical.
+Royal Palace: Basically, when Duke Emanuele Filiberto di Savoia decided to choose Turin as the capital of his dukedom, this was his personal mansion.
+The interior is a succession of rooms full of tapestries, rich ornaments, precious doors, chandeliers, furniture in three styles: baroque, rococo and neoclassical.

 The Armory: a real surprise.
 It is a magnificent gallery full of ancient weapons of many styles and shapes, with several fully harnessed horses and beautiful decor.
 When you go in, you can’t but appreciate the grandeur of the place, regardless of your interest (or lack of it) in ancient weapons.